Skip to product information

-By Isabelle Bonnet, Sophie Hackett
+By: Isabelle Bonnet and Sophie Hackett

 In the 1950s and '60s, an underground network of transgender women, gender nonconforming people, and men who dressed as women found refuge at a modest house in the Catskills, New York.
 Known as Casa Susanna, the house provided a safe place to express their true selves and live for a few days as they had always dreamed--dressed as and living as women without fear of being incarcerated or institutionalized for their self-expression.